JetBrains-Research/am/docs/alias.rst

 After the distance is calculated, we split users into clusters via `Agglomerative Clustering <https://scikit-learn.org/stable/modules/generated/sklearn.cluster.AgglomerativeClustering.html>`_ with a complete linkage.
 All developers in one cluster are treated as the same and mapped to the one resulting id.

-.. autofunction:: aliasmatching.get_clusters
+.. autofunction:: am.get_clusters

-.. autofunction:: aliasmatching.utils.get_sim_matrix
+.. autofunction:: am.utils.get_sim_matrix

-.. autofunction:: aliasmatching.matching.sim_users
+.. autofunction:: am.matching.sim_users

-.. autofunction:: aliasmatching.matching.utils.get_norm_levdist
+.. autofunction:: am.matching.utils.get_norm_levdist

-.. autofunction:: aliasmatching.utils.name_handle_dist
+.. autofunction:: am.utils.name_handle_dist